 The guy in charge must get perverse pleasure from watching unsuspecting boaters confront unexpected current, because he didn’t bother warning either of the two boats to be ready.
 Turns out the front boat gets the worst of it.
 Thankfully for us that was Second Wave.
 Thankfully for Second Wave they’re experienced enough to wrangle things safely.
 For a moment, however, we feared for everyone in the lock.

-Things tamed down the rest of the way.
+Things calmed down the rest of the way.
 Dana bagged a great Great Blue Heron.
 The Canal straightened out for several miles.
 The restaurant at the wall in Utica was delicious.